stardog-union/stardog-examples/examples/cli/versioning/README.md

 ==================

 This tutorial explains how [Stardog versioning](http://docs.stardog.com/#_versioning) works.
-The tutorial uses the CLI but all the functionality explained here is also accessible via via the [Java API](http://docs.stardog.com/java/snarl/com/complexible/stardog/api/versioning/VersioningConnection.html) or the [HTTP API](http://docs.stardog.apiary.io/#reference/versioning).
+The tutorial uses the CLI but all the functionality explained here is also accessible via the [Java API](http://docs.stardog.com/java/snarl/com/complexible/stardog/api/versioning/VersioningConnection.html) or the [HTTP API](http://docs.stardog.apiary.io/#reference/versioning).

-Stardog supports versioning capability that lets users track changes between revisions of a Stardog database, add comments and other metadata to the revisions, extract diffs between those revisions, tag revisions with labels, and query over the revision history of the database using SPARQL.
+Stardog supports versioning capability that lets users track changes between revisions of a graph, i.e., a Stardog database, add comments and other metadata to the revisions, extract diffs between those revisions, tag revisions with labels, and query the revision history of the database using SPARQL.

-Versioning support in Stardog works similar to version control systems `git` or `svn` so most of the terminology will be familiar for those who work with these systems.
+Versioning support in Stardog works a bit like version control systems (`git`, for example) so most of the terminology will be familiar if you work with these systems.
-However, versioning model in Stardog is simpler in the sense that there is no notion of "branching" so there is a single version history.
+However, the versioning model in Stardog is simpler in the sense that there is no notion of "branching", i.e., there is a single version history.

 Setup
 ------

-In this tutorial we will use multiple users so we will first create two users:
+In this tutorial we will use multiple users; let's create them:
 ```
 $ stardog-admin user add -n jane --superuser
 $ stardog-admin user add -n john --superuser